Creating and editing events

 Each event can store its own colour.
 Click the colour swatch to pick from the presets, the native colour picker, or any hex you like.

-If an event has no saved colour, the calendar uses a generated fallback based on its Type, so events of the same Type share a stable colour until you override one.
+If an event has no saved colour, the calendar uses a generated fallback based on its Collection, so events of the same Collection share a stable colour until you override one.

-Creating a slot on the grid makes an event of your default event type.
-New accounts start with a built-in Calendar event type, but you can point the default at any of your own types that has a start and end date & time (for example a "Meeting" or "Workout" type you created).
+Creating a slot on the grid makes an event of your default event collection.
+New accounts start with a built-in Calendar event collection, but you can point the default at any of your own collections that has a start and end date & time (for example a "Meeting" or "Workout" collection you created).

 • See your current default at a glance.

-• Search and pick any eligible type to make it the default.
+• Search and pick any eligible collection to make it the default.

 • If you don't have one yet, hit Create standard event to get the built-in Calendar event back.